 Several tools can generate SRT files automatically from your video:

 Transcript Guru - Paste a YouTube URL and download the transcript as an SRT or VTT file.
-The captions are extracted directly from YouTube's data (or generated via AI for videos without captions), so timing is accurate.
-You can also generate clean text transcripts for other uses.
-Free tier includes 20 extractions per month.
+Captions are pulled directly from the video's caption data (or generated for videos without captions), so timing is accurate.
+You can also export clean text for other uses.
+Caption extraction and SRT, VTT, and TXT downloads are free and unlimited.

 Whisper (open-source) - OpenAI's speech recognition model.
 Free and highly accurate, but requires Python and command-line usage.
 Not beginner-friendly but popular among developers.